emberjs/website/source/guides/testing/testing-routes.md

 });
 ```

-In this route, we have an action `displayAlert` which calls a _private_ function on the route.
-This allows us to keep our action logic minimal and makes the logic inside `_displayAlert` more testable.
+In this route we've [separated our concerns][http://en.wikipedia.org/wiki/Separation_of_concerns]: The action `displayAlert` contains the code that is called when the action is received, and the private function `_displayAlert` performs the work.
+Separating code into small chunks, or "concerns", allows it to be more easily tested, and allows you to catch bugs more easily.

 Here is an example of how to unit test this route: